kevinresol/exp-ecs/README.md

 // NodeListSystem is a System that automatically manage the required NodeList
 // use metadata `@:nodes` to indicate the Nodes of interest class MovementSystem extends NodeListSystem {
-	// prepares a NodeList containing entities that has both the Position and Velocity components
+	// prepares a NodeList that contains entities having both the Position and Velocity components
 	@:nodes var nodes:Node<Position, Velocity>;

 	override function update(dt:Float) {